 What is plant maintenance?
 It is a multifaceted, integrated strategy that focuses on optimizing productivity by maximizing equipment uptime, boosting overall equipment effectiveness (OEE), improving inventory management, and introducing automation — all while keeping costs to the minimum necessary to achieve these production and quality objectives.

 Now that you can define plant maintenance, we will examine the principles that go into a sound plant maintenance strategy.
 While there are a broad range of processes, tasks and systems that can play a role in plant maintenance — and which should be tailored for every facility and application — these are among the baseline services that nearly every plan will include:

 - Preventive Maintenance: Scheduled, preventive maintenance is an excellent first line of defense against equipment breakdowns.
 It also helps to keep machinery running at peak performance more frequently.
-Preventive maintenance should be carried out at least as often as the equipment manufacturer recommends, and even more frequently if your requirements or usage patterns warrant it.
+Preventive maintenance should be carried out at least as often as the equipment manufacturer recommends, and even more frequently if your requirements or usage patterns warrant it

 - Predictive Maintenance: Predictive maintenance is a data-based maintenance approach that uses sensors and equipment communication to identify potential maintenance problems as early as possible, well before they lead to breakdown.
-Predictive maintenance includes steps such as vibration monitoring and ultrasonic monitoring to detect miniscule deviations from normal operation — providing much greater control over maintenance tasks and planning.
+Predictive maintenance includes steps such as vibration monitoring and ultrasonic monitoring to detect minuscule deviations from normal operation — providing much greater control over maintenance tasks and planning.

 What Are the Benefits of Plant Maintenance?

 Plant maintenance provides numerous benefits for the facility — all centered-on productivity, efficiency, and cost optimization.
 These benefits include: